-Custom Process Measurements
+Custom Process Measurement

 High pressure, corrosive applications

 Rheotherm in-line flow sensors use 316 stainless steel as the standard wetted surface, with options for other metals and alloys, such as Hastelloy C-276 and tantalum.
-In response to a customer’s request, Intek developed flow sensors that use Super Duplex stainless steel wetted parts to handle the corrosion and pressure requirements for chemical injection applications in the offshore drilling industry.
+In response to a customer’s request, Bionetics developed flow sensors that use Super Duplex stainless steel wetted parts to handle the corrosion and pressure requirements for chemical injection applications in the offshore drilling industry.
 These unique meters can measure flow rates well under 1 GPH at pressures up to 10,000 psi, while standing up to the very harsh, corrosive conditions.

 Liquid sulfur meter

 Liquid sulfur flow presents some interesting challenges; this non-Newtonian fluid solidifies as the temperature goes up or down.
 The line must be heat-traced to keep the fluid temperature in the range of 280°F, and often the flow rates are extremely low for the line size.
-Intek has successfully provided the measurement instrument for this difficult service.
+Bionetics has successfully provided the measurement instrument for this difficult service.

 Air ducts do not always have nice long straight runs for ideal flow meter installations; sometimes meters must be installed near elbows or other perturbations.
-This problem led Intek to develop the Rheovec sensor that provides a quieter, more accurate output in these conditions.
+This problem led Bionetics to develop the Rheovec sensor that provides a quieter, more accurate output in these conditions.
 The Rheovec probe knocks out the off-axis flow components to give a more accurate indication of the mass flow transport in the duct.

 measures only the forward moving component of the local velocity vector.